U.S. Route 13 in Virginia: Accomack County

-US 13 enters Accomack County and heads north-northeast through a mix of fields, woods, and commercial development as the inactive railroad line again closely parallels the route to the east.
+US 13 enters Accomack County and heads north-northeast through a mix of fields, woods, and commercial development as the abandoned Bay Coast Railroad line again closely parallels the route to the east.
 The route reaches an intersection with the eastern terminus of SR 181, which leads west to the town of Belle Haven.
-The road continues alongside the inactive railroad tracks through forests before heading through farmland with some residential and commercial development.
+The road continues alongside the abandoned railroad tracks through forests before heading through farmland with some residential and commercial development.
 US 13 enters the town of Painter, where it transitions into a five-lane road with a center left-turn lane and passes near a mix of homes and businesses, reaching an intersection with the western terminus of SR 182.
 After leaving Painter, the route becomes a four-lane divided highway again and continues through a mix of farm fields and woodland with some development.
 The road reaches the town of Keller, where the median turns into a center left-turn lane and it heads near businesses, coming to a junction with SR 180.
 At this point, SR 180 turns north for a concurrency with US 13 and the two routes leave Keller, transitioning into a four-lane divided highway.
-SR 180 splits from US 13 by turning east and US 13 continues north-northeast through woods alongside the inactive railroad tracks.
-The road intersects SR 1420, which leads west to the Accomack County Airport, adjacent to the Eastern Shore of Virginia Chamber of Commerce tourist information center before it passes to the east of Eastern Shore Community College, which is accessed by SR 389.
+SR 180 splits from US 13 by turning east and US 13 continues north-northeast through woods alongside the abandoned railroad tracks.
+The road intersects SR 1420, which leads west to Accomack County Airport, adjacent to the Eastern Shore of Virginia Chamber of Commerce tourist information center before it passes to the east of Eastern Shore Community College, which is accessed by SR 389.
 The route runs through more woods before it reaches the town of Melfa, where it becomes a five-lane road with a center left-turn lane and passes a mix of homes and businesses, crossing SR 626.
 After leaving Melfa, US 13 turns back into a four-lane divided highway and passes through a mix of farmland, woodland, and development.